launchdarkly/js-core/packages/sdk/react-universal/README.md

 ```

 You will see both components are rendered on the server (view source on your browser).
 However, only Client Components
-will respond to live changes.
+will respond to live changes because Server Components are not included in bundled outputs.

 ## Verifying SDK build provenance with the SLSA framework